Cara Black

 Cara Cavell Black (born 17 February 1979) is a Zimbabwean former professional tennis player.
 Black was primarily a doubles specialist, winning 60 WTA Tour and 11 ITF doubles titles.
 A former doubles world No. 1, she won ten major titles.
 By winning the 2010 Australian Open mixed doubles title, Black became the third woman in the Open Era to complete the career Grand Slam in mixed doubles (after Martina Navratilova and Daniela Hantuchová).
 Having also won one singles title on the WTA Tour, Black peaked at world No. 31 in the singles rankings in March 1999.

 Personal life

 Black was born in Salisbury, Rhodesia (now Harare, Zimbabwe) to Donald and Velia Black.
 Her father and older brothers, Wayne and Byron Black, were all professional tennis players themselves.
-The siblings all competed mostly in doubles – Wayne was the 2001 US Open and 2005 Australian Open champion and Byron was the 1994 French Open winner.
+The siblings all competed mostly in doubles – Wayne was the 2001 US Open and 2005 Australian Open champion and Byron was the 1994 French Open winner and reached the number one position on the world rankings.

 Black partnered with her brother Wayne to win the 2002 French Open and 2004 Wimbledon Championships mixed-doubles events.
 Black has also engaged in long-term partnerships with Irina Selyutina, Elena Likhovtseva, Rennae Stubbs, Liezel Huber, and most recently Sania Mirza.

 In August 2005, Black announced that she would marry her longtime boyfriend, Australian mental and fitness trainer Brett Stephens.
 The couple's son was born in 2012 following her break from tennis after Wimbledon 2011.